mharikmert/binance-rest-api/README.md

 Set your environment variables to application.properties file under the resources as in sample-application.properties file.

-In the web-server directory you can use run configuration of your IDE or you can build a jar and run with
+In the web-server directory you can use run configuration of your IDE or you can build a jar and run.

 ## Build with
 ```